johngieselmann/survey-web-app/README.md

         answers : [
             // answer 1
             {
-                id      : <str> // used for answer identification on submission value   : <str> // the value submitted for this answer display : <str> // OPTIONAL: text displayed for the answer
+                value   : <str> // the answer value submitted for the question display : <str> // OPTIONAL: text displayed for the answer
                                 // if none is supplied it defaults to value attr    : {}    // same as question attr, see above